Cerenaut/agi/README.md

 * Each compute node has any number of Entity nodes (Entity class), which can own Data (Data class).

 * Entities have zero or one parents and zero or more child entities.
-An update to an Entith causes its children to be updated also.
+An update to an Entity causes its children to be updated also.

 * An Experiment is a root entity without a parent, and with its descendants is therefore a self-contained subtree.